-In teaching English in Tanzania project, you will work for 4-5 hours/day; five or six days a week.
-In Tanzania, each school usually has its own English teachers who direct our volunteers with methods/curricula and offer advice on solving communication barriers in the classroom and beyond.
+During your teaching English opportunity in Tanzania, you will work for 4-5 hours a day for five or six days a week.
+In Tanzania, each school usually has its own English teachers who direct our volunteers with methods and curricula, and also offer assistance with solving communication barriers in the classroom.
+You will be involved with:

 Tanzania has four academic terms per year: January-March, April-June, July-September and October-December.